Analogously to Java, AgentSpeak(L++) also supports the concept of annotations.

 Notes:

-• The annotation only applies to plans triggered by !! and executed in the current cycle.
-Plans triggered via ! will be independently executed in the following cycle.
+!!and executed in the current cycle.
+Plans triggered via!will be independently executed in the following cycle.
 For more information on triggering see → Plan Triggering Techniques.

 Usage: